 In 2007-08, the Association of Monterey Bay Area Governments (AMBAG) updated its Regional Population and Employment Forecast for all of the jurisdictions in the three-county AMBAG region.
-The 2008 projections for Santa Cruz County are presented in Table 3 along with a comparison of the 2000 Federal Census count and the latest 2005 benchmark DOF estimate.
+The 2008 projections for Santa Cruz County are presented in Table 3 along with a comparison the latest 2005 benchmark DOF estimate.
 At the County-level, the AMBAG population forecasts are based on demographic population change models, taking into account births, deaths and historic migration rates.
-At the sub-county level, AMBAG disaggregates the county population projections to the local jurisdiction, census tract and traffic analysis zone levels, based on residential building trends and local land use plans, taking into account resource constraints such as water supply.
+At the sub-county level, AMBAG disaggregates the county population projections to the local jurisdiction and "traffic analysis zone" (TAZ) levels, based on residential building trends and local land use plans, taking into account resource constraints such as water supply.
 The AMBAG forecasts are utilized in regional planning efforts such as the regional Air Quality Management Plan, regional transportation plans, and the regional water quality "Basin Plan".

-It is interesting to note that, between 2000 and 2005, the City of Watsonville annexed part of the unincorporated area surrounding the City (i.e., the Freedom/Carey area) contributing to a 2,808 person decrease in the unincorporated area's population over that period.
+It is worth noting that, between 2000 and 2005, the City of Watsonville annexed part of the unincorporated area surrounding the City (i.e., the Freedom/Carey area) contributing to a 2,808 person decrease in the unincorporated area's population over that period.
 Additional annexations projected to occur between 2010 and 2015 would transfer additional people from the unincorporated area to the City of Watsonville.
 These annexations would decrease the unincorporated area's population while increasing the population of the City of Watsonville.
-Although the City of Watsonville annexed the Freedom/Carey Area in 2000, other significant annexations involving a transfer of population have not yet occurred.
+Although the City of Watsonville annexed the Freedom/Carey area in 2000, other significant annexations involving a transfer of population have not yet occurred.